A Statement by National Coalition of STD Directors formally endorsing U=U

 NCSD is proud to support this generational advancement and is committed to advancing sexual health through promotion of U=U and STD prevention.

-National Coalition of STD Directors is a national organization representing health department STD directors, their support staff, and community-based organizations across 50 states, seven large cities, and eight US territories.
+National Coalition of STD Directors is a national organization representing health department STD directors, their support staff, and community-based organizations across 50 states, seven large cities, and five US territories.
 NCSD advances effective STD prevention programs and services in every community across the country.

 Contact: Matt Prior, Director, Communications